 This type of competitive tool also helps you analyze your competitors’ social strategy, so you can get a sense of what’s working and what’s not within your niche.

-Ideally, your benchmarking analysis would always show you outperforming your competitors.
-But, realistically, this is highly unlikely.
-Fortunately, once you implement the right tools, you can learn something from every competitor post — and make informed changes to your strategy that will eventually help you outpace the competition.
+Fortunately, once you implement the right competitor research tools, you can learn something from every post — and make informed changes to your strategy that will eventually help you outpace the competition.

 Bonus: If you’re looking for higher-level tips for performing a social media competitor analysis, check out our tactical how-to guide.